mw123/genesysHackathon2017/README.md

 # How_to_make_a_chatbot
-This is the code for "How to Make a Chatbot - Intro to Deep Learning #12' by Siraj Raval on YouTube
+This repository contains the starter code for "How to Make a Chatbot - Intro to Deep Learning #12' by Siraj Raval on YouTube, taken from [here](https://github.com/llSourcell/How_to_make_a_chatbot).

 ## Coding challenge - Due Date, Thursday April 6 2017 at 12 PM PST